EPLStudents/eplstudents.github.io/README.md

 ### Note

-A huge part of this code base has been heavily inspired by [obiwac](https://obiw.ac)'s personal website.
+A huge part of this code base has been heavily inspired by [obiwac](https://obiw.ac)'s beautiful personal website.